sigstore/docs/content/en/cosign/public_deployment.md

 #### Revert Back to Production

-We need to clear the local TUF root data and re-initialize with the default production TUF root data.
+In order to revert, we need to clear the local TUF root data and re-initialize with the default production TUF root data.

 1. `rm -r ~/.sigstore`
 1. `cosign initialize`